McAdoos Georgia Minstrels to 1925 Minstrels ……. p.1

 - More details (research notes)

-NB 1: Other performers engaged were Dora Gilbert, Nellie Lewiston, Allan Royce, the Two Royals, Signor Mitchelli, Alice Springs, Mae Leslie, Thelma Mack, Nellie Lewison, Kitty Montgomery, Binns and Almar, Ethel Crisp, the Royal Hawaiians, and the Misto Company.
+1: Other performers engaged were Dora Gilbert, Nellie Lewiston, Allan Royce, the Two Royals, Signor Mitchelli, Alice Springs, Mae Leslie, Thelma Mack, Nellie Lewison, Kitty Montgomery, Binns and Almar, Ethel Crisp, the Royal Hawaiians, and the Misto Company.
+For information relating to Will and Dora Gilbert see The Gilberts.

 Pages: 1 2